dimitris-zervas/osx-ros2-docker-image/README.md

 ros2 run demo_nodes_cpp talker
 ```

-If everything was created/installed/set-up properly, you should see the second container publishing messages and the first container listening to those messages.
+If everything was created/installed/set up properly, you should see the second container publishing messages and the first container listening to those messages.

+# Next Steps

+You can see how you can use Rviz2 and ros2 here [here](./ros2_with_rviz/REASME.md)